 - If your configuration/situation allows for a fast restart, the server restart typically only takes a few minutes.
 For example, if you want to install a new software version on your cluster, it should be a matter of a few minutes to take down a server, install new software and then do a fast restart.

 - If a server is down for a long time (more than an hour), the re-balancing process (migrations) will take longer.
-Also, if running on a version prior to 3.13 (or 3.13 and not running the latest cluster protocol version) it is recommended to wait for migrations to complete prior to taking any further Aerospike process down to avoid any data consistency issue.

 - You are unable to ship XDR records with compression enabled from Aerospike Database server 4.8. or later to Aerospike Database server 4.3.1 or earlier.
 See Upgrade server 4.3.x or earlier to avoid XDR compression errors with server 4.8.x or later